 Install the 3.5" stop bolt in the ground sleeve then install the nut.
 Tighten nut so that the bolt is not clamping down to tight on the ground sleeve.
 Check by slipping the ground sleeve onto the flagpole and make sure the sleeve moves freely up and down and can make contact with the bolt.

 Place ground sleeve in the center of the hole and lay the level on the ground across the hole next to the ground sleeve.
 You should have 2" of the ground sleeve above ground level.
 If not remove ground sleeve and add or remove pea rock or gravel as needed to obtain the 2" measurement above the ground level.

 Install flagpole into the ground sleeve.
 Using the masking tape, tape the first 2" of the ground sleeve and 10" of the bottom of the flagpole.
 This will keep the concrete from making contact with the exposed ground sleeve and the flagpole in the next step.

 Pour concrete into mixing container and the mix as directed.

 Have your assistant hold the flagpole in the center of the hole and use the level to check the flagpole's alignment.
 Now pour the concrete into the hole until it is level with the ground and the tape on the ground sleeve.
-Check two locations on the pole 90 degrees apart with the level to insure the pole is straight up and down.
-Allow concrete to set before removing pole from the ground sleeve.
+Check two locations on the pole 90 degrees apart with the level to ensure the pole is straight up and down.
+Allow concrete to set before removing the pole from the ground sleeve.

-Let concrete harden according to the manufacture's requirements.
+Let concrete harden according to the manufacturer's requirements.
 We recommend placing a warning flag or some object by the ground sleeve.
 This will protect the ground sleeve from being disturbed as well as eliminate the chances of personal injury while the cement hardens.
 Remove masking tape.